Debt Buster Formula

-In all of the reading I've done about how people can get rid of their debt more quickly, there are two basic ways that consistently come up: The Snowball or The Avalanche method.
+In all of the reading I’ve done about how people can eliminate their debt more quickly, there are two basic approaches that consistently manifest themselves: The Snowball or The Avalanche methods.
 One starts with paying more on the debt’s highest interest rate, the other paying more on the debt’s smallest account balance.

-Both of these debt reduction methods are effective, and I would be remiss in not stating that in all of the reading that I have done on personal financial blogging sites there is a tremendous amount of equally important material addressing the psychology of getting out of debt, the understanding that you must be committed to making it a priority in your life, and creative ways to come up with new sources of funds to accomplish this.
+Both of these debt reduction methods are effective, and I would be remiss to not state that in all of the reading I have done on personal financial blogging sites, there is a tremendous amount of equally important material addressing the psychology of getting out of debt.
+It is understood that you must be committed to making this a priority in your life, and it requires creative ways to identify new sources of funds to accomplish this goal.

-What you need to be doing, why you need to do it, how you can find the funds to do it with, and how you will feel after you accomplish this task can absolutely be life-changing.
+What you need to be doing, why you need to do it, how you can find the funds to do it with, and how you will feel after you accomplish these tasks can absolutely be life-changing.

-But, all that being said, we feel there is a superior formula to pay off debt.
+But, all that being said, we feel there is another more superior formula to pay off debt.

-More than 20 years ago I met a Canadian high school math teacher.
-His excitement for his process of getting out of debt was infectious and he was eager to see if this might be of help to us in working with our clientele.
+Over 20 years ago, I met a Canadian high school math teacher.
+His excitement for his process of getting out of debt was infectious, and he was eager to see if this might help others when we work with our clientele.

-He acknowledged the two methods I mentioned above, paying off the highest interest first or the lowest account balance first, both worked fine if you were willing to work them.
-But each method only uses one number, the balance owed or the interest rate.
+He acknowledged the two methods I mentioned above, paying off the highest interest first or the lowest account balance first, both effective if you were committed to them.
+But each method only uses one number, either the balance owed or the interest rate.
 And using only one number is not a formula.
 1 is just one.
 You need more than one number to get a formula.
 1 + 1 = 2 is a formula.

 A faster, better, more efficient way of paying down debt is to use two key numbers associated with the debt you owe: the account balance and the minimum payment due.

-Dividing the minimum amount due into the balance owed, you are using two numbers and it’s this simple formula that shows you which debt to pay more on.
+By dividing the minimum amount due into the balance owed, you are using two numbers and this simple formula shows you which debt to pay more on.

-If you haven’t asked yourself about the minimum amount due, and how it’s calculated, you might want to because that’s where the balance owed and interest rate both come into play for efficiently prioritizing your debt.
+If you haven’t asked yourself about the minimum amount due and how it’s calculated, you might consider it because that’s where the balance owed and interest rate both come into play for efficiently prioritizing your debt.

-Simply, the interest rate and the balance owed are their own formula used to create the minimum payment due.
+Simply, the interest rate and the balance owed are their own formulas used to create the minimum payment due.

 Account debt #1: